 If you want to see some of the sights of the town, the Verkehrshaus Museum and Lido are 1610 feet from the conveniently located Richemont Hotel.

-Wi-Fi is accessible throughout the hotel for free.
+Wi-Fi is free throughout the hotel.
 Hotel Platten has a restaurant, a summertime outdoor pool bar, and free Wi-Fi access throughout the property if you want a bang for your buck.

 Hotel Sternen is a mere 848 meters from Lake Lucerne and Port Sisikon and includes a ski pass for retail skiing and beautiful summer terraces.
 The Lucerne main railway station, Old Town, and Lake Lucerne are about 15 minutes from the Ibis Budget Hotel Luzern City.
 Wireless internet is also available free of charge.